kostex/ShellScriptLauncher/README.md

 # Kodi Shell Script Launcher
+# (Forked and added menus to set some files readonly/writable)
 ## Kodi Addon: Shell Script Executor

 This Kodi addon allows users to execute shell scripts or commands directly from the Kodi interface.